thu-ml/tianshou/docs/tutorials/dqn.rst

 Make an Environment
 -------------------

 First of all, you have to make an environment for your agent to interact with.
 You can use ``gym.make(environment_name)`` to make an environment for your agent.
-For environment interfaces, we follow the convention of `OpenAI Gym <https://github.com/openai/gym>`_.
+For environment interfaces, we follow the convention of `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_.
 In your Python code, simply import Tianshou and make the environment:
 ::

-    import gym
+    import gymnasium as gym
     import tianshou as ts

     env = gym.make('CartPole-v0')